netgrif/application-engine/docs/search/filter.md

 the filter field itself the ancestor filters are displayed here as well.
 Each of them is prefixed with an AND text to indicate that they are combined with the original filter with the **and** operator.

-If the root of the filter chain is a filter process (indicate by its `origin_view_id` field being set to an empty string) the root filters content will be the last entry displayed.
-If the root is a frontend filter the last entry will contain a text indicating the view from which the filter originates.
+If the root of the filter chain is a filter process (indicated by its `parent_filter_id` having a non-empty value) the root filters content will be the last entry displayed.
+If the root is a frontend filter (indicated by its `origin_view_id` field being set to a non-empty string) the last entry will contain a text indicating the view from which the filter originates.
 The displayed view ID excludes any tab suffixes.

+If the filter does not originate from a view its `origin_view_id` field must have its behavior set to `forbidden`, so that the frontend parsing mechanism won't find false positives during the interpretation of the filter.

 It must have the transition ID `view_filter`.